oarriaga/paz/examples/efficientdet/README.md

 python demo_video.py
 ```

-* To perform inference using larger EfficientDet models, replace `EFFICIENTDETD0COCO` with `EFFICIENTDETDXCOCO` in the `demo.py` script, where X in `EFFICIENTDETDXCOCO` can take values from (0,) 1 to 7.
+* To perform inference using larger EfficientDet models, replace `EFFICIENTDETD0COCO` with `EFFICIENTDETDXCOCO` in the `demo.py` or `demo_video.py` script, where X in `EFFICIENTDETDXCOCO` can take values from (0,) 1 to 7.
-* In this way any of the readily available COCO pre-trained EfficientDet model can be used.
+* In this way any of the readily available COCO pre-trained EfficientDet model can be used for inference.

+---

 ### 2. Training (or fine tuning) EfficientDet models on custom dataset
 * To train or fine tune an EfficientDet model on a custom dataset, you may wish to use COCO pretrained weights rather than training the model from scratch.